digao-dalpiaz/Dam/README.md

 - diError: The error system icon
 - diCustom: The icon is defined in the CustomIcon property

 `Message: String` = The message text.
 Please use the message wizard creator for text formatting or read the HTLabel documentation.
-The parameters replaceble are defined by `%p` at message text.
+The parameters replaceable are defined by `%p` at message text.
 Use the parameters at array in the message method in the same order as specifyed in the message text.
+You can also specify the literal `{except}` to catch current exception message and replace at this variable in the message text (please, see Exceptions section).

 `Name: String` = Message object name.
 If then name starts with `_` character, means the message is hidden, so the Delphi will not think you are calling this object when you call the method of message having the same name.